Starting a business on social benefits

 Bbz for established entrepreneurs

-You can also apply for Bbz if you started your own business and are experiencing temporary problems.
+You can also apply for Bbz if you already are an entrepreneur and are experiencing financial problems, for example due to illness.
+A condition is that your business is viable.
 There is also a scheme for entrepreneurs born before 1960 and a scheme for entrepreneurs who want to end their business.
-Read more about Bbz.

 Â